What to Do if Your Financial Advisor Sold Stocks without Telling You

 FINRA Arbitration Attorney Handling Unauthorized Trades Claims for Investors

-The FINRA arbitration attorneys of Epperson & Greenidge, LLP have years of experience assisting investors who were defrauded by their stockbrokers, investment advisors, or other financial professionals.
+The FINRA arbitration attorneys of Epperson & Greenidge, P.A. have years of experience assisting investors who were defrauded by their stockbrokers, investment advisors, or other financial professionals.
 Representing investors before FINRA arbitrators and FINRA arbitration panels, our knowledgeable unauthorized trades attorneys handle a wide array of claims and lawsuits related to the unauthorized sale and/or purchase of stocks, bonds, and other securities, including disputes arising from fraud and identity theft, trade churning (excessive trading), and the recommendation of unsuitable investments.
-To learn more about how our law firm can help you if you were the victim of securities fraud, contact us online for a free legal consultation, or call the law offices of Epperson & Greenidge, LLP at (877) 445-9261 right away.
+To learn more about how our law firm can help you if you were the victim of securities fraud, contact us online for a free legal consultation, or call the law offices of Epperson & Greenidge, P.A. at (877) 445-9261 right away.